 -

-How do I keep the rolls soft after baking?
+How do I keep dinner rolls soft the next day?

 Final Thoughts